jdjwelsch/smart-led/README.md

 ```
 npm install
 ```
-Set the IP of the device the backend is running on in the file [App.vue ](frontend/src/App.vue).
+Set the IP of the device the backend is running on (probably your own computer at this point) in the file [App.vue](frontend/src/App.vue).

 Start the front end development server with
  ```